partiql/partiql-docs/RFCs/0035-partiql-window-function.md

 ### Out of scope

 * This RFC focuses on explaining the semantics of PartiQL’s window functions.
-The PartiQL core syntax provided in this RFC is for guidance only and specification of actual PartiQL core syntax as opposed to SQL compatible syntax is out of the scope of this RFC.
+The PartiQL core syntax provided in this RFC is for guidance only; specification of actual PartiQL core syntax (SQL compatible syntax excluded) is out of the scope of this RFC.
 * SQL’s window implicitly defines three concepts, `PARTITION`, `FRAME`, and `PEER`.
 As a first step, this RFC focuses on `PARTITION` only; `FRAME` and `PEER` concepts are out of scope for now, but some preliminary work has been done to make sure the other concepts can fit into the framework in a modular fashion.
 * An exhaustive mapping between SQL’s window function and PartiQL’s expression is out of the scope.
 In this RFC, we only define the mapping between SQL’s `lag` function and it's corresponding PartiQL expression as an example.
 The mapping between other functions are skipped.